Litigate or Collaborate?

 One way to reach an agreement during the middle of a litigated divorce case is through mediation.
 In fact the judge assigned to your litigated divorce case may require mediation, before a trial date will be scheduled.

 This type of mediation often leads to position-based negotiating.
-Position-based negotiating is a win-lose negotiation format, where each side either wins on an issue, or each party loses a little bit and settles.
+Position-based negotiating is a win-lose negotiation format, where each side either wins on an issue, or both parties lose a little bit and settles.
 In Amy and John’s case, John is demanding half of the weekday overnights, and Amy is demanding all of the weekday overnights.
 Either Amy or John will “win,” or the mediator might get the parties to split the difference between their two positions.

 Collaborative Divorce: Both Sides Heard, Both Sides Win